Aidan-Ih/startgg-post-bracket-stats/README.md

-## This is a small tool to generate player statistics from double elimination brackets on start.gg
+## This is a small tool to generate player statistics, namely Seed Performance Ranking and Upset Factor, from double elimination brackets on start.gg

 First, follow the directions [here](https://developer.start.gg/docs/authentication) to get a token.
 Save it to a file named ".token" in the same directory as the script